This post is also available in: English

-Note: this list is based on personal experience during travels/surfing around the world.
+Note: this list is based on personal experience from my travels/surfing around the world.
 It runs from 10 to 1, with 1 being the ‘best’.

 Intermediate Friendly Surf Spot #10: Playa Roca, Leon, Nicaragua